 In addition to sitting on at least one committee, each Trustee assumes responsibility as a link Trustee for each of the local academy councils.
 This requires them to attend at least one academy council meeting per year and to act as the conduit between the board and academy in order to ensure flow of communication.

 Gurinder Singh Josan CBE (Chair)

 Gurinder has significant governance, business and community experience.
-As well as chair of the Trust board, he sits on the Academy Council of Devonshire Infants and Junior Academies and a governor at a local secondary school.
+As well as chair of the Trust board, he sits on the Academy Council of Devonshire Infants and Junior Academies and is a governor at a local secondary school.
 Gurinder has also previously chaired an interim executive board and a Sikh faith Free school in Leicester and been a management committee member of a pupil referral unit as well as serving as a former Sandwell elected councillor.
-His other community interests include non-executive board member of the West Midlands strategic police and crime board (where he is also a member of the audit committee), a member of Sandwell police independent advisory group and a director and trustee of ‘Hope not Hate’, an anti-extremism campaign group and educational charity.
-Gurinder is a director of a long established family business.
+Gurinder is a director of a long-established family business.
+His other community interests include member of Sandwell police independent advisory group and a director and trustee of ‘Hope not Hate’, an anti-extremism campaign group and educational charity.
 Gurinder was awarded a CBE in 2018 for services to politics.
 Gurinder’s skill set includes marketing/branding, managing director, audit, financial, risk, general management, chair, growth/change management and general non-executive skills.

 Gurinder Singh Josan – Appointed by members on 2 January 2015